 In 2014, Chile began to join other Latin American countries in making electronic invoicing mandatory, a process which allows countries to standardize and automate invoice transactions.
 By the end of 2014, Chile had required all large revenue companies (with revenues exceeding 4.2 million dollars) to use electronic invoicing, with medium and small enterprises gradually being folded into these requirements, in order to be completely electronic by the end of 2017.
 Chile has incredibly complex e-invoicing governmental requirements, including separate document types, in addition to yearly and monthly accounting reports.
 Given that, companies of all sizes will need to be effectively converted to electronic invoicing by the end of 2017, multinationals working in Chile need appropriate e-business software to guarantee compliance with Chile’s intricate regulatory system.

 Since 2014, LatamReady has been offering LatamReady SuiteApp Chile, including a specific e-invoicing solution for multinationals and local Oracle-NetSuite customers with business in Chile.
-LatamReady offers a SuiteApp that works natively within Oracle-NetSuite Cloud ERP software allowing customers to be locally compliant in Chile, Argentina, Mexico, Colombia, Peru, Ecuador, Uruguay, and other Latin American countries.
+LatamReady offers a SuiteApp that works natively within Oracle-NetSuite Cloud ERP software allowing customers to be locally compliant in Chile, Argentina, Mexico, Colombia, Peru, Ecuador, Uruguay, Brazil, Colombia, Peru, Bolivia, Costa Rica, Ecuador, El Salvador, Panama and Paraguay.
 LatamReady fully implement Oracle–NetSuite localizations including Electronic Invoicing solutions for multinationals working several Latin American countries simultaneously.
 With LatamReady Chile, LatamReady SuiteApp keeps multinational enterprises electronic invoicing compliant with Chile’s Servicio de Impuestos Internos (its tax administration authority).

 Why Oracle-NetSuite cloud-based ERP and LatamReady?